Catherine22/Frontend-Development/README.md

 ### Storybook

 A tool to manage your UI components, make it easier to share components between web apps.
-You can stuff all your components in a storybook project, and publish each of them to npm (or if you prefer verdaccio).
+You can stuff all your components in a storybook project and publish each of them to npm (or, if you prefer verdaccio).

 [vue-storybook]

 ### Verdaccio

-A lightweight private npm proxy registry to help you build your private npm registry.
+Verdaccio is a lightweight private npm proxy registry that helps you build your private npm registry.

 #### Get started

-1. You need an running EC2 instance, and ssh into it.
+1. You need a running EC2 instance and ssh into it.

 ```shell
 $chmod 0400 test.pem
 $ssh -i test.pem ec2-user@52.90.31.225
 ```

-2. Install and start up docker
+2. Install and launch docker

 ```shell
 $sudo yum update -y